 The overall thickness of the tape itself dictates how much of it can fit inside a cassette shell.
 The plastic film substrate + the binder + the magnetic oxide surface = the tape thickness.

-National Audio Company has searched the world, but to date, has only been able to find sources for the proper type of plastic substrate of a thickness to make (up to) 64 minute cassettes.
-Any longer cassettes currently available have been made with older stock, not newly manufactured tape.
+National Audio Company has only recently found the proper type of plastic substrate of a thickness to make (up to) 90 minute cassettes.
+Since NAC began manufacturing magnetic tape until now only a substrate to make 64 minute or shorter tape had been available.
+Any longer cassettes available anywhere (that we know of) have been made with older stock, not newly manufactured tape.

 Analog audio recordings have two limits, a quiet noise floor where signals become inaudible and a loud upper ceiling where a system may create gross distortion and cause clipping.
 The space between the two extremes is the dynamic range.